cockroachdb/docs/cockroachcloud/connect-to-your-cluster.md

 - In a development environment, you need to authorize your application server’s network and your local machine’s network.
 If you change your location, you need to authorize the new location’s network, or else the connection from that network will be rejected.
 - In a production environment, you need to authorize your application server’s network.
-- If you had [enabled VPC peering while creating your cluster], you can set up and authorize the peered network.
+- If you had [enabled VPC peering while creating your cluster], you can establish a [VPC peering connection](cockroachcloud-network-authorization.html#vpc-peering).

 ### Add IP addresses to the allowlist